rachelbastian/recodarr/README.md

 <h1 align="center">RE:CODARR</h1>

-A minimal effort Windows App to reclaim storage space in your home media library.
+An easy to use Windows App to organize and reclaim precious space in your home media Library.

 Features:
+Automatic Library Monitoring and Indexing.
+    Track File Size, Encoding Parameters and More!
+    Fully Searchable and indexed in a localdb
+Workflow editor
+    Easily Create conditional workflows to automate your library encode without overloading your system.
 System Monitor for CPU/GPU Stats (AMD/Nvidia)
 Powershell Integration for Intel IGPU's and ARC (WARNING: MAY TRIGGER AV USE AT OWN DISCRETION!)

 ## Project Setup
-#### It works on Windows but I haven't tested it on neither Linux nor Mac
+#### Designed for Windows
 1. Clone the repository
 1. Run **```npm install```** inside the cloned repository